Series with their own pages

 Jake: Hey, are we keeping secrets or not? (walks into the house)

-A straight example occurs in the first episode when Captain Hollister, in reference to smuggling animals on board spaceships, makes angry reference to what happened "on board the Oregon with the rabbits".
+- A straight example occurs in "The End" when Captain Hollister, in reference to smuggling animals on board spaceships, makes angry reference to what happened "on board the Oregon with the rabbits".

-In the Zack Galifanakas episode, there was a skit in which Galifanakas and Kristen Wiig had a strange fixation with a hotel bidet.
+- In the Zach Galifanakas episode, there was a skit in which Galifanakas and Kristen Wiig had a strange fixation with a hotel bidet.
 At the end of the sketch, they gave the bellboy a tip of wet dollar bills.
 They explain "It had something to do with the bidet."

 "I would like to apologize, and assure our viewers that all our contestants are now wearing pants."